littlemissbot/template-dropzone/README.md

 Credits :
 -------
-=> Design and developed: "Redmonk Studios"  https://redmonk.in => Photos used in template: **Unsplash** - http://unsplash.com
+=> Design and developed: "Redmonk Studios"  https://redmonk.in

+=> Photos used in template: **Unsplash** - http://unsplash.com

-Thank you for purchasing out Template!!
+Thank you for purchasing our Template!!